ruxunderscore/bash-aliases/README.md

 ## Compatibility
 I have tested this in `ZSH` and `BASH`.
 This file can be loaded into `ZSH` or `BASH` with no changes.

+## Suggestions
+If you have any other ideas for aliases, or recommendations, let me know, and I can add it.